 Requirements regarding travel planning

-The following requirements of the ESTA concern the planning of a trip to the USA:
+The following requirements apply for planning a trip to the US with an ESTA:

-- All travellers must comply with the rules for the prevention of coronavirus/COVID-19
+- All travellers (EU and UK citizens) must comply with the rules for the prevention of coronavirus/COVID-19

 - From the moment of arrival in the United States, the 90-day maximum staying limit commences.
 In addition to the time limit in the USA, this limit also extends to Canada, Mexico, and the Carribbean Islands.